mzazon/awesome-cloud-projects/azure/performance-regression-detection/performance-regression-detection.md

        --output table
    ```

-   Expected output: Should display "Performance Regression Dashboard" in the list
+   Expected output: Should display "Performance Regression Detection" in the list

 4. Validate pipeline configuration: